mohidkazi/deno-oak-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

-> ## Deno/oak codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API
+> ## Deno & oak codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API

 ### [Demo](https://github.com/gothinkster/realworld) [RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **Deno/oak** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with [Deno](https://deno.land/) & [oak](https://github.com/oakserver/oak) including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **Deno/oak** community styleguides & best practices.
+We've gone to great lengths to adhere to the [Deno](https://deno.land/) & [oak](https://github.com/oakserver/oak) community styleguides
+& best practices.

 For more information on how to this works with other frontends/backends, head